5.4 Enable the Chat Endpoint¶

 - Line 48 instantiates the

-class, which contains the methods for interacting with the PostgreSQL database.
-You can review the functions in thesrc/api/app/functions/chat_functions.py
+ChatFunctionsclass, which contains the methods for interacting with the PostgreSQL database.
+You can review the functions in thesrc/api/app/functions/chat_functions.pyfile. - The

 Tools are created using the